MicrosoftDocs/azure-docs/articles/active-directory/multi-tenant-organizations/multi-tenant-organization-overview.md

 ---
-title: What is a multi-tenant organization in Azure Active Directory?
+title: What is a multi-tenant organization?
 (Preview)
-description: Learn about multi-tenant organizations in Azure Active Directory.
+description: Learn about multi-tenant organizations in Azure Active Directory and Microsoft 365.
 services: active-directory
 author: rolyon
 manager: amycolannino